JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/select.md

-# Subset YAXArrays and Datasets
+# Select YAXArrays and Datasets

-The dimensions or axes of an `YAXArray` are named making it easier to select or query certain ranges of an array.
+The dimensions or axes of an `YAXArray` are named making it easier to subset or query certain ranges of an array.
 Let's open an example `Dataset` used to select certain elements:

 ````@example subset